YESAndy/12740-group-project/index.md

 Note that we only use the minimum of interval as the threshold.

 ### The toy model
-We set up a toy model to simulate the real environment (Figure
+We set up a toy model to simulate the real environment (Figure 18).
+The hardware system is on the top of the model.
+And there is a tiny tiger sitting inside the model as our tested objectives

 <p align="center">
   <img src="https://github.com/YESAndy/12740-group-project/blob/main/IMG_2038.JPG?raw=true">
 </p>